MartinOpat/Lab2RaspPi/readme.md

 - This repository contains all relevant code that was necessary to successfully setup, run and process.

-- More detailed description of the experiment can be found [here](https://www.overleaf.com/read/ztjhhqszvwpp) .
+- More detailed description of the experiment can be found [here](https://www.overleaf.com/read/ztjhhqszvwpp), or in the `report.pdf` file.

 ## Light Sensor Code